sergio78180/centreon/doc/en/user/configuration/05timeperiod.rst

 The configuration of time periods is done in the menu: **Configuration ==> Users ==> Time periods**.

 Basic options
 =============

 * The **Time period name** and **Alias** fields define the name and description of the time period respectively.
 * The fields belonging to the **Time range** sub-category define the days of the week for which it is necessary to define time periods.
-*       The **Time Range exceptions** table enables us to include days excluded from the time period
+* The **Eexceptions** table enables us to include days excluded from the time period.

 Syntax of a time period
 =======================

 When creating a time period, the following characters serve to define the time periods :

 * The character “:” separates the hours from the minutes.
 E.g.: HH:MM
 * The character “-” indicates continuity between two time periods
 * The character ”,” serve s to separate two time periods

 Here are a few examples:

 * 24 hours a day and 7 days a week: 00:00-24:00 (to be applied on every day of the week).
 * From 08h00 to 12h00 and from 14h00 to 18h45 (to be applied on weekdays only).

 .. image :: /images/user/configuration/05timeperiod.png
       :align: center

 Time Range exceptions
 =====================